Bor (Tachov District): Etymology

 The name literally means 'pine forest'.
 The settlement was founded near a pine forest or on the site where pine forest was cut down.

 Geography

 Bor is located about 14 km southeast of Tachov and 42 km west of Plzeň.
-It lies in the Upper Palatine Forest Foothills.
+It lies in the Podčeskoleská Hills.
 The highest point is the hill Malovický vrch at 586 m above sea level.
-The Úhlavka River briefly flows along the southern municipal border.
+The stream Výrovský potok flows through the town proper and the Úhlavka River briefly flows along the southern municipal border.
 The territory of Bor is rich in fishponds and small streams.